 Conventional open browlifting has meant that in the past patients needed to accept a long scar across the upper forehead hairline or over the top of the head.
 Patients were reluctant to accept these scars.
 Using endoscopic techniques browlifting has now become a more widely tolerated procedure.
-Surgery time is reduced, there are no scars on the face and post-operative pain and recovery is dramatically reduced with patients usually returning to normal activities within 7-10 days.BEFORE AND AFTER PHOTOS
+Further, this reduces surgery time, there are no scars on the face, and reduces post-operative pain and recovery dramatically with patients usually returning to normal activities within 7-10 days.BEFORE AND AFTER PHOTOS

-Dr Drielsma designs a lateral temporal browlift is designed to lift the outer eyebrow as well as tighten the temporal area.
-Through a temporal “in the hair” incision, the temporal area is freed to allow upward movement and then supportive lifting stitches are placed in the deep fascia (strong tissue) to lift and suspend the temporal area.
-This procedure is ideally suited to upper facelifting.
+Dr Drielsma designs a lateral temporal browlift to lift the outer eyebrow as well as tighten the temporal area.
+Through a temporal “in the hair” incision, Dr Drielsma frees the temporal area to allow upward movement and then places supportive lifting stitches are in the deep fascia (strong tissue) to lift and suspend the temporal area.
+This procedure is ideally suited to upper facelifting.BEFORE AND AFTER PHOTOS

 **Results may vary for individual to individual